bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 We also want to think about hearing disabilities.
-We&apos;'re talking about from partial to total deafness.
+We&apos;re talking about from partial to total deafness.
 So 8 million people have difficulty hearing in normal conversation and 1 million are completely deaf.
 More and more places are moving to online presence and of course we all know that watching videos online is a very common thing.
-We&apos;'re all doing it right now.
+We&apos;re all doing it right now.
 So one of the things to think about if you decide to add videos to your site is did you include the close captioning to really make sure as many people as possible can access your content?
-But there&apos;'s also other things to think about.
+But there&apos;s also other things to think about.
 Are you blaring music?
-You might have users who don&apos;'t even realize that music is playing.
-Or perhaps you have things so low that people can&apos;'t quite grasp what you&apos;'re saying.
+You might have users who don&apos;t even realize that music is playing.
+Or perhaps you have things so low that people can&apos;t quite grasp what you&apos;re saying.

-One of the things we&apos;'re gonna talk about is making sure that people have the ability to control the different multimedia that you&apos;'re gonna put on your page.
-This is going to help people with hearing disabilities feel that they are in command of the technology, not that the technology&apos;'s in command of them.
+One of the things we&apos;re gonna talk about is making sure that people have the ability to control the different multimedia that you&apos;re gonna put on your page.
+This is going to help people with hearing disabilities feel that they are in command of the technology, not that the technology&apos;s in command of them.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 216.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->